-Zion Youth is about building relationships with students in Waterville and in the Anthony Wayne area.
+Youth On A Mission is about discipling and building relationships with students in Waterville and in the Anthony Wayne area.
 We are a ministry who loves Jesus and loves teenagers.
 We seek to build authentic friendships with students and point those teenagers to a personal friendship with God, for whom they were created to have a friendship with from the very beginning of time.

-In a fragmented culture, Zion Youth is committed to reaching into the lives of teenagers, going into their world, and showing them a God who offers them hope and a purpose.
+In a fragmented culture, We are committed to reaching into the lives of teenagers, staying missional in everything we do, and showing others the hope and a purpose one can discover through the love of Jesus Christ.

 Do you have questions about the youth ministry at Zion?
 Please feel free to contact the church office at 419-878-0266.